 In 1887, during the land rush of the Northwest, a claim was made for land that included the 14 acre property that would become Loloma Lodge.
 In 1928, the log cabin was constructed along with three out buildings–the Peeling Barn where the logs for the buildings were peeled and prepared (which is now our outdoor stage), the Carriage House where the owners parked and worked on their carriages (which is now our lounge), and a small one room living quarter (which is now our office).

 In 1932 the 3,000 square foot main lodge was constructed.
 The riverfront cabins were built in 1966 using the latest materials with full kitchens and radiant floor heating.
-We purchased the property in 2005, after it had sat unused for over 10 years.
+We purchased the property in Spring of 2017 from the previous owners who lovingly gardened and maintained the property.
+Before 2005, the property sat empty for 10 years.
 Since we have owned Loloma, the property has gone through a major transformation, bringing back its original beauty while modernizing it, including adding new appliances.
 The floors and logs were all cleaned and oiled, gardens, trails, ponds and the wedding site were added.
-We have also added a catering kitchen and full commercial laundry area.
+We also have a catering kitchen and full commercial laundry area.
 The work continues.